Howdy from Texas! My name is Dr. Taylor Marshall.

 It is becoming apparent that we live in a hostile post-Christian culture.
 Recall the sons of Issachar in the Old Testament: “Also of the sons of Issachar men of understanding, that knew all times to order what Israel should do.”
 (1 Chron 12:32, D-R) Do you know the signs of this time?
 Do you know what we should do?
 The most important aspect of this blog is the people who belong to the “commenting community.”
 When you read the posts, please leave a comment.
 By leaving a comment, you join this cultural “Great Conversation” of our time.

 The best way to join in on our cultural conversation is to subscribe to this blog by email.
-When you do so, you will receive an email almost daily from me.
+There are over 14,500 people signed up for the daily blog posts and they love it!
+When you do so, you will receive an email 2-3 times per week from me.
 You have my guarantee that your email address will never be shared with anyone!
-Also, I’m not selling anything or asking for money.
-This is not a business.
+Also, I’m not asking for money.
 It’s just a blog.
 Don’t worry.
-Please sign up and you’ll receive a helpful and interesting post about five times a week.
-If you don’t like it, you can easily withdraw with no questions asked.
-There is a convenient unsubscribe button available to you if you want to unsubscribe, but I don’t think that you will unsubscribe.
-There are over 4,000 people signed up for the daily blog posts and they love it!
+Please sign up and you’ll receive a helpful posts.

 If you’re new to this site, you may want to explore some of the most popular posts.
 Below are some popular posts from the last year or so.
 This should give you an idea of what we discuss on this blog: